A Veteran’s Resume and Job Hunting Guide

 Ace the Interview

 • Do your research.
 Collect all the information you need on when, where, and with whom your interview will be conducted.
-Take time to learn about the company so you can speak to why you want to work for them.
+Research the company so you can speak to why you want to work for them.
 Learn the company mission statement and find a way to relate to it during your interview.

 • Practice answering questions.
 Mock questions are a great way to get your mind ready for questioning.
 Think about how you could answer questions such as: “Describe your process of handling an unexpected situation on the job.
 Have you ever personally led a team of people?
 Why do you want this job?”

 • Have a post-interview plan.
-After you’ve had an interview, make a plan to follow up with the hiring manager.
-Sending a thank you note is a great way to do this.
-You should send your note within 48 hours after the interview, and using email rather than a physical message ensures that the manager will actually receive it.
+After an interview, follow up with the hiring manager by sending a thank you note within 48 hours.
+Using email rather than a physical message ensures the manager will actually receive it.
 You can also plan a follow-up call or email to keep in contact and stay on their radar — just don’t go overboard, as pestering the hiring manager with too much communication may ruin your chances of getting the job.

 Job Hunting for Workers in the National Guard or Reserves

-Reservists and national guard members are able to keep up their military training and have the chance to continue to serve, all while working a regular job.
-Unfortunately, due to the nature of being affiliated with a military reserve unit, employers may be hesitant to hire you.
-They may be worried you could be gone without a warning one day.
+Reservists and National Guard members can keep up their military training and serve while working a regular job.
+Due to being affiliated with a military reserve unit, employers may hesitate to hire you.
+They may worry you could be gone without a warning one day.
 Outweigh any negative aspects of being a reservist with all the positives.
 Use your veteran status to your advantage and highlight the benefits of hiring a reservist: good work ethic, self-discipline, advanced military skills, leadership, and employer tax breaks.

 Employment Resources for Veterans by State